pchanu023/learn-Landing-Page/README.md

-# React + Vite
+# React + Vite /Tailwind CSS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+-It is learning new things that may be necessary in the future.
+-Learned new tools: React + Vite / Tailwind CSS

 Currently, two official plugins are available: